device42/Racktables-to-Device42-Migration/README.md

 [Device42](http://www.device42.com/) is a comprehensive data center inventory management and IP Address management software that integrates centralized password management, impact charts and applications mappings with IT asset management.

-This repository contains sample script to take Inventory information from a RackTables install and send it to Device42 appliance using the REST APIs.
+This repository contains sample script to take Inventory information from a RackTables installation and send it to Device42 appliance using the REST APIs.

 ## Assumptions
 -----------------------------
     * The script assumes that you are running RackTables  0.20.7 and above
-    * This script works with Device42 5.7.3.1396022962 and above
+    * This script works with Device42 10.5.0 and above

 ### Requirements
 -----------------------------
     * python 2.7.x
-    * pymysql (you can install it with sudo pip install pymysql)
+    * pymysql (you can install it on ubuntu with `sudo pip install pymysql`, other similar commands for other OS)
     * requests (you can install it with sudo pip install requests or sudo apt-get install python-requests)
 	* allow remote connections to RackTables MySQL port 3306

 ### Usage
 -----------------------------

-    * rename conf.sample to conf
+    * copy conf.sample to conf
     * in conf add D42 URL/credentials
 ```
 # ====== Device42 upload settings ========= #